US Immigration Expertise Worldwide

 - Evidence of commercial successes in the performing arts, as shown by box office receipts or record, cassette, compact disk, or video sales.

-Outstanding professors or researchers do require US employment and work visa.
+Outstanding professors or researchers do require US employment and work visas.
 In order to prove that you are an outstanding professor or researcher, there are three requirements to be met:

 - The noncitizen must be recognized internationally as outstanding in a specific academic area;